-Spring is in the air – and so are allergens.
-And also dust, bacteria, and virus-causing germs.
-But we aren’t talking about the air outside of your home; we’re talking about the air inside your home.
+Spring is in the air – and so is pollen.
+And also bacteria, mold, and virus-causing germs.
+But we aren’t talking about the air outside of your home; we’re talking about your indoor air.

 Since it’s currently peak season for asthma and allergy sufferers, the Asthma and Allergy Foundation of America has declared May as National Asthma and Allergy Awareness Month.

-Over 40 million Americans are tormented with allergies and 24 million are affected by asthma.
-So this month, we want to help you stop the sneezes for FREE.
+Over 40 million Americans are tormented with allergies and 24 million deal with asthma.
+So for the month of May, we're calling out sneezes so you can call in the Experts, for FREE.
 Call Knochelmann Service Experts today to get a COMPLIMENTARY home air quality and comfort analysis at 859-905-0834 or schedule your appointment online

 .
 Your free air quality and comfort analysis is the first thing you can do to start evaluating your home’s air pollution.

 Read more about how you can help alleviate allergy symptoms inside your home at StopTheSneezes.com.
-Here are some additional tips from Knochelmann Service Experts:
+Here are some more recommendations from Knochelmann Service Experts:

 Germicidal UV Light Systems

-Germicidal UV Light System is just a long, convoluted way to say germ destroyer.
+Germicidal UV Light System is quite the mouthful to say germ killer.
 These products help destroy germs and bacteria that can worsen allergies and can exacerbate the symptoms of asthma.
-According to a study, 1 out of 5 people who had allergies was also exposed to fungi and bacteria in their duct systems.
-Installing a UV light system helps to destroy these allergens and keep your home healthy.
+According to a review, 1 out of 5 people who had allergies was also exposed to fungi and bacteria in their HVAC systems.
+Installing a UV light system helps to destroy these allergens and keep your family healthy.

 Humidify or Dehumidify

-Dry air can aggravate your nasal passages and take your standard allergies to a full-blown sinus infection in in just a few days.
-On the flip side, too much humidity can foster the growth of dust mites and microbes, making your allergy symptoms even worse.
+Dry air can irritate your nasal passages and take your standard allergies to a full-blown sinus infection in in just a few days.
+On the other hand, too much humidity can foster the growth of dust mites and microbes, making your allergy symptoms even worse.

-Help improve the quality of your home’s air with Knochelmann Service Experts.
+Help better the quality of your indoor air with Knochelmann Service Experts.
 Call us for an in-home air quality analysis and we’ll help you decide which system is best for your family’s health.